 The Center for Genetics and Society (CGS) is the leading U.S. public interest organization focused on ensuring a just and equitable future in which human biotechnologies benefit the common good.
 We have worked since our founding in 2001 to raise awareness about the broad societal implications of human genetic and assisted reproductive technologies; to encourage their responsible use and effective democratic governance; and to inform public, civil society, and policy conversations about them from a perspective grounded in social justice and human rights.

-CGS is a nonprofit organization based in Berkeley, CA. We work with a growing network of scholars across a range of disciplines; with scientists, health professionals, legal experts and policy analysts; and with advocates across a range of civil society sectors (reproductive health, rights and justice; racial justice; disability rights; environmentalism; human rights and others).
+We work with a growing network of scholars across a range of disciplines; with scientists, health professionals, legal experts and policy analysts; and with advocates across a range of civil society sectors, including reproductive health, rights and justice; racial justice; disability rights; human rights; and environmentalism.

 - Develop and implement online and in-person events, including webinars and meetings

-- Write blog posts, press statements, and related materials as needed
+- Prepare and place press statements, commentaries, and related materials

 - Passion for CGS’s mission and goals, and commitment to social justice and the public interest